Seminars and awards

 In 1993, the Board of the Foundation established together with the European Economic Association (EEA) the Yrjö Jahnsson Award in Economics, which is awarded to young European economists who have made a significant contribution to theoretical and applied research in terms of the study of economics in Europe.
-The EEA participates in the selection of the award winner.
+The European Economic Association (EEA) participates in the selection of the award winner.
 The first recipients were announced at the 1993 Helsinki Congress and where the Prize was awarded to Jean-Jacques Laffont and Jean Tirole.

-In 2019, the Prize was awarded to Oriana Bandiera and Imran Rasul.
+In 2021, The Prize was awarded to Ricardo Reis and Silvana Tenreyro.